 The emergence of the coronavirus (COVID-19) around the world, and particularly in the United States, presents significant risks to us, not all of which we are able to fully evaluate or foresee at the current time.
 While the COVID-19 pandemic did not materially affect our financial results and business operations in the first fiscal quarter ended March 31, 2020, economic and health conditions in the United States and across most of the globe changed rapidly since the end of the first quarter and into the second fiscal quarter ended June 30, 2020.
 Demand for our services continues despite the current capital markets and overall economic environment.
-Such current demand may not continue and/or demand may decrease from historical levels depending on the duration and severity of the COVID-19 pandemic, the length of time it takes for normal economic and perating conditions to resume, additional governmental actions that may be taken and/or extensions of time for restrictions that have been imposed to date, and numerous other uncertainties.
+Such current demand may not continue and/or demand may decrease from historical levels depending on the duration and severity of the COVID-19 pandemic, the length of time it takes for normal economic and other uncertainties.

-The COVID-19 pandemic affected our operations in the second quarter ended June 30, 2020, in the third quarter ended September 30, 2020, in the fourth quarter ended December 31, 2020 and may continue to do so indefinitely thereafter.
+The COVID-19 pandemic affected our operations in each of the six quarters during the period April 1, 2020 through December 31, 2021 and may continue to do so indefinitely thereafter.
 All of these factors may have far reaching impacts on our business, operations, and financial results and conditions, directly and indirectly, including without limitation impacts on the health of our management and employees, client behavior, and on the overall economy.
 The scope and nature of these impacts, most of which are beyond our control, continue to evolve, and the outcomes of these impacts are uncertain.